mayanklonkar/Shape-Tracing-with-Robotic-Arm/README.md

 In this section, we converted the joint angles (theta1, theta2, and theta3) to the end effector coordinate.
 For that, we took the following actions:

 - Found the Denavit–Hartenberg parameters of 3 Dof manipulators.
-- Using sympy (Symbolic python) created generalised homogeneous matrix and then substituited DH parameters to obtain the transform from frame three to frame zero.
+- Using sympy (Symbolic python) created generalised homogeneous matrix and then substituited DH parameters to obtain the transform from frame 3 to frame 0.
 - Obtained the equations of x and y in terms of joint angles and other parameters which will be further used for inverse kinematics.
 <p align="center">
 <image align="centre" src="https://user-images.githubusercontent.com/108993449/197388420-f2e78226-776f-4065-b925-2b68d35d149c.png" width ="500" height="300" >